nlpTRIZ/jetson_docker_X_forwarding/README.md

 **Displaying a stream directly from the container (cv2.imshow for example) is simple and paractical for debugging but very slow.
 For production use, consider streaming the data to the monitoring device.**

 # With Windows
-install https://mobaxterm.mobatek.net/ to connect to the jetson and enable X11 forwarding
+Install https://mobaxterm.mobatek.net/ and use it to connect to the jetson with -X option.

+# With Mac
+Type `DISPLAY=:0` and then connect to the jetson using -X option.